awsdocs/amazon-ec2-user-guide/doc_source/deregister-ami.md

 ## Cleaning Up Your Amazon EBS\-Backed AMI<a name="clean-up-ebs-ami"></a>

-When you deregister an Amazon EBS\-backed AMI, it doesn't affect the snapshot that was created for the root volume of the instance during the AMI creation process\.
-You'll continue to incur storage costs for this snapshot\.
-Therefore, if you are finished with the snapshot, you should delete it\.
+When you deregister an Amazon EBS\-backed AMI, it doesn't affect the snapshot\(s\) that were created for the volume\(s\) of the instance during the AMI creation process\.
+You'll continue to incur storage costs for the snapshots\.
+Therefore, if you are finished with the snapshots, you should delete them\.

 The following diagram illustrates the process for cleaning up your Amazon EBS\-backed AMI\.